Small Grants RFA

 Funding Opportunity Description

-Budget: For all funding cycles, the budget is limited to a maximum of $5,000 in total direct costs with a performance period of six months.
-Each site is required to use the NIH PHS 398 detailed budget form (Form Page 4); NIH Forms.
+For this funding cycle, the budget is limited to a maximum of $5,000 in total direct costs for a six (6) months.

-- PI’s at Marshall University must hold a faculty appointment in the School of Medicine.
+- Note that Marshall University faculty members must hold an appointment in either the School of

 - The Project lead for Pilot projects may not concurrently have funding from other IDeA Program award mechanisms (e.g. INBRE, COBRE).

 - Pilot projects may not overlap with other ongoing WVCTSI-funded projects.

 - Faculty named in the WVCTSI organization (i.e. program chairs and key personnel) are restricted from serving as PI on WVCTSI pilot grants, as well as prohibited from having funds directed to their labs or programs.
 However, such individuals may be included on pilot grants in supportive roles such as Co-Investigators, mentors, and consultants.

 - **No clinical trials allowed for this funding mechanism.

 Any application previously been submitted to WVCTSI Pilot Grants Program, but not funded is eligible for resubmission once.
 PIs submitting a revised proposal must respond to the previous panel review summary and will have one additional page within their application to do so.